Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.5.4 11/11/2015 =
+* NEW: Add DESCRIBE table_name output to the system info output.
+* TWEAK: Use HTML entity code for brackets in template help text to prevent plugins that add the do_shortcode callback to the gettext filter.
+This will prevent WordPress from attempting to embed the directory instead of displaying the text.
+* TWEAK: Adjust CSS so themes do not hide the vcard class while not breaking the layout of the Circled template.
+* OTHER: Removed `sensor` query var when registering the URL for the Google Maps API as it is not longer required.
+* OTHER: Trim changelog section readme.txt because it was too long for wp.org to parse properly.
+* OTHER: Correct misspelling in inline code doc.
+* I18N: Use `esc_html__()` for the settings section description callbacks to prevent translations from  causing an invalid syntax PHP error.
+* I18N: Update the POT file.
+* I18N: Update MO files.

 = 8.5.3 11/09/2015 =
 * FEATURE: Family relations are now sortable when adding/editing a Family entry.
 * FEATURE: Enable support to order_by all date types.